ZaccWu/ZaccWu.github.io/_posts/2019-09-27-PRML Chapter 10 Approximate Inference.md

 $$\lambda(\xi) = -\frac{1}{2\xi}\left[ \sigma(\xi) - \frac{1}{2} \right]$$

-We cna see how the bounds can be used, suppose we wish to evaluate an integral of the form:
+We can see how the bounds can be used, suppose we wish to evaluate an integral of the form:

 $$I = \int \sigma(a)p(a) da$$